Jayrikers/dsc-phase-1-project-v3/README.md

+# Overview

+For this project, you will use data cleaning, imputation, analysis, and visualization to generate insights for a business stakeholder.

 # Busines understanding
-The company is new in the industry and they are interested in purchasing and operating airplanes for commercialand private enterprice but they are not familiar with any potential risks
+The company is new in the industry and they are interested in purchasing and operating airplanes for commercial and private enterprise but they are not familiar with any potential risks.

 **Objectives;**
 To determine which aircraft are of lowest risk for the company for the company to invest in